andreadipersio/andreadipersio.com/fpcomplete-ide.md

 - Play with my code
 - Iterate

-The 'play with my code' part is very important while learning a new language, and Haskell offers a lot of feature that make this experience pleasant.
+The *play with my code* part is very important while learning a new language, and Haskell offers a lot of feature that make this experience pleasant.

 Recently I wrote an [article on decharm.com](http://devcharm.com/pages/13-start-haskell) listing a bunch